 Aspirin, Warfarin (Coumadin), Plavix, Pradaxa, Eliquis, Xarelto, Aggrenox and certain anti-inflammatory drugs can cause increased bleeding, so you should avoid taking these medications at least 10-14 days before surgery.
 Other food supplements can also cause bleeding such as Gingko biloba, garlic, ginger, Omega 3 fatty acids, fish oil, ginseng, Vitamins C & E, Glucosamine, Chondroitin, Saw Palmetto etc..
 Discuss the pros and cons of discontinuing these medications with your treating physician.

 If you are taking birth control pills (BCP) or are on hormone replacement therapy (HRT), you should consider discontinuing these medications if possible.
 Studies have shown that women on BCP or HRT may have a higher risk for thrombo-embolism during or after surgery.
-A frank discussion between you and your treating physician is important to address the risks associated with the use of these medications.
+A discussion between you and Dr. Sian is important to address the risks associated with the use of these medications.

-Dr. Sian will see you at his office the day before your surgery to go over the consent form, size and type of implants to be used, pre and post-operative instructions including pain medications, wound dressings etc..
-He will also make markings on your chest which will guide him during your surgery.
+Dr. Sian will see you at his office before your surgery to go over the consent form, size and type of implants to be used, pre and post-operative instructions including pain medications, wound dressings etc. He will also make markings on your chest which will guide him during your surgery.

 The night before the surgery, patients should avoid eating or drinking after midnight.
 Continue to avoid any food or liquid on the morning of the surgery.
 This includes mints and chewing gum.
 Make sure to come into surgery without makeup, lotion, body piercings or jewelry.

-When showering the night before and the day of surgery, the patient is advised to use Chlorhexidine soap but one should be careful not to erase the pre-operative skin markings.
+When taking a shower the night before and the day of surgery, the patient is advised to use Chlorhexidine soap but one should be careful not to erase the pre-operative skin markings.
 Deodorant, hairspray, and perfume should be avoided.